Stand-With-Crypto/swc-web/docs/Contributing.md

     - If `audit` fails, your PR will not pass GitHub CI

 - Likewise, test E2E flows as necessary:
-  - Make sure to stop your dev docker compose before running tests, we use a different instance of mysql for cypress and it will cause port conflicts
   - `npm run e2e:run` - starts up [Cypress](https://www.cypress.io/) UI
     - With the UI, you can run individual E2E tests under "Specs" and visually follow the flows
   - `npm run e2e:run-headless` - runs all our E2E tests consecutively via Cypress CLI